joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/jLLpnRZ.png)

-* ** First thing we are going to do is click on the drop down bar on Resource Group and select the Resource Group you just created.
+* **First thing we are going to do is click on the drop down bar on Resource Group and select the Resource Group you just created.
 The name of my Resource Group is ADProject so I'm going to select on ADProject.**

 ![Alt Text](https://i.imgur.com/YDrpxtB.png)

 * **Name your Virtual Machine, for this example I'm just going to name it WindowsVm.
 Make sure your Region matches the same as the region you set your Resource Group to.
 After that you want to choose the image of the virtual machine you want to create.
 We are creating a Windows 11 VM so im going to scroll down and select Windows 11.**

 ![Alt Text](https://i.imgur.com/RpSsZbQ.png)

+* **The next thing you're going to do is select the size of your vm.
+This will allocate your CPU and Ram for your VM.
+I had some issues running my VM's with the Standard size.
+If you are having performance issues or don't want to wait and see if your VM is slow I'll show how to change to size of your Vm.
+Click on "See all sizes"**